-- loans and receivables; (a)
+- (a) loans and receivables;

-- financial assets at fair value through profit or loss; (b)
+- (b) financial assets at fair value through profit or loss;

-- held to maturity investments; and (C)
+- (c) held to maturity investments; and

-- available-for-sale financial assets. (d)
+- (d) available-for-sale financial assets.

 All financial assets except for those at fair value through profit or loss are subject to review for impairment at least at each reporting date.
 Financial assets are impaired when there is any objective evidence that a financial asset or a group of financial assets is impaired.